Osas-Uwu/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

-x15.
+0x15.
 JavaScript - Web jQuery
+Front-end
+JavaScript
-By Guillaume, CTO at Holberton School
+ By: Guillaume, CTO at Holberton School
  Weight: 1
-Concepts
+ Ongoing second chance project - started Feb 19, 2023 9:00 PM, must end by Feb 25, 2023 9:00 PM
+ Manual QA review must be done (request it when you are done with the project) Concepts
-For this project, students are expected to look at these concepts:
+For this project, we expect you to look at these concepts:

 JavaScript in the browser
 Dealing with data statically versus dynamically